 The Naming Speed Index (NSI) is based on the Naming Speed Literacy (NSL) and Naming Speed Quantity (NSQ) subtest scores.
 The NSI provides a broad estimate of the automaticity of basic naming ability.
 Interpretation of the NSI enhances the assessment of children with suspected learning disabilities, but is not intended to assess intellectual ability.
-The NSI measured Sample Child's ability to quickly and accurately name familiar objects, colours, and numbers.
+The NSI measured Sample Child's ability to quickly and accurately name familiar letters and numbers.
 During the Naming Speed Literacy subtest, Sample Child named elements (e.g., objects of various size and colour, letters and numbers) as quickly as possible.
-Compared to other children his age, Sample Child's score fell in the Very Low range (NSL = 70).
+Compared to other children her age, Sample Child's score fell in the Extremely Low range (NSL = 66).
 On the Naming Speed Quantity subtest, Sample Child named the quantity of squares inside a series of boxes as quickly as possible.
-On this subtest, his score fell in the Extremely Low range (NSQ = 45).
-The NSL-NSQ discrepancy comparison provides information about Sample Child's performance across a pair of subtests designed to measure naming automaticity.
-These tasks involve naming multiple dimensions and alternating stimuli.
-The NSL subtest is particularly sensitive to reading and written expression skills, while the NSO subtest is possibly associated with mathematics skills.
-Sample Child's performance suggests that he has greater naming facility on tasks related to literacy, rather than mathematical, skills (NSL > NSQ, BR = 6.8%).
-Although there was variability between Sample Child's NSI subtest scores, his overall performance was significantly lower than other children his age (NSI = 63, PR = 1, Extremely Low range, CI = 58-75).
+On this subtest, her score fell in the Extremely Low range (NSQ) = 54).
+Her overall performance on the NSI was significantly lower than other children her age (NSI = 65, PR = 1, Extremely Low range, CI = 60-77).
 Low NSI scores may occur for many reasons, including visual-processing deficits, information retrieval difficulties, weak language skills, poor naming skills, or generally slow cognitive functioning.
-The Naming Speed process scores correspond to the NSL items.
-Sample Child's Naming Speed Colour-Object (NSco) process score reflects his ability to identify elements by their colour and object attributes as quickly as possible, and the Naming Speed Size-Colour-Object (NSsco) process score adds a size attribute to the naming task.
-When asked to quickly say the name and colour of common objects, his rate was very slow compared to others his age (NSco = 53).
-However, when he was also required to say the size of each object, his speed became significantly faster, and was somewhat slow compared to his same-age peers (NSsco = 84.
-A discrepancy comparison between NSco and NSsco provides additional insight regarding how Sample Child's performance on the NSL subtest varied when the size attribute was added to the naming task.
-Sample Child's performance may suggest a lapse in attention or motivation during the Naming Speed Colour-Object task.
-It is also possible that he more easily employs successful strategies while progressing across tasks or he more readily improves with experience and practice, relative to his same-age peers (NSsco > NSco; BR = 0.0%).
-Observational data about his behaviour, attention, concentration, and motivation during this subtest should also be considered.
-During administration of the Naming Speed Index (NSI) subtests, Sample Child made more than the expected amount of errors on Naming Speed Quantity ($BR = \langle =2\% \rangle$), relative to his same-age peers.
 It is especially important to consider this result when interpreting the NSI.
-In fact, his NSI score should be interpreted with caution because the number of errors that Sample Child made is rare compared to his same-aged peers.
-On Naming Speed Literacy (NSL), an error is counted for each mis-named attribute of an element.
-Sample Child made more than the expected number of errors on a task that required him to name the colour and object of elements and on a task that required him to name the size, colour and object of elements.
-On Naming Speed Quantity (NSQ), an error is counted when the child mis-names the quantity of squares inside a box.
-Sample Child made more than the expected number of errors, relative to his same-age peers.
+In fact, her NSI score should be interpreted with caution because the number of errors that Sample Child made is rare compared to her same-aged peers.
 Observation of Sample Child's test behaviours may further clarify interpretation.
-If he performed a sample item with few or no errors, but then had difficulty on the corresponding item trials, he may have difficulty working under time pressure.
-Or, it is possible that he had problems with visual tracking due to the additional complexity of the test item pages, which have more stimuli relative to the sample item pages.
-In contrast, if he committed several errors on a sample item and responded to feedback, but then committed the same type of errors on the item, a different interpretation is likely warranted.
-In this case, he might have misunderstood the task or he may require ongoing feedback to perform even simple tasks.
-If he had no errors or only a few errors on the first trial of an item, but then had an increased number of errors on the second trial, his test behaviours might have impacted his performance.
+If she performed a sample item with few or no errors, but then had difficulty on the corresponding item trials, she may have difficulty working under time pressure.
+Or, it is possible that she had problems with visual tracking due to the additional complexity of the test item pages, which have more stimuli relative to the sample item pages.
+In contrast, if she committed several errors on a sample item and responded to feedback, but then committed the same type of errors on the item, a different interpretation is likely warranted.
+In this case, she might have misunderstood the task or she may require ongoing feedback to perform even simple tasks.
+If she had no errors or only a few errors on the first trial of an item, but then had an increased number of errors on the second trial, her test behaviours might have impacted her performance.
 Specifically, impatience, impulsivity, or a desire to finish quickly, without a concern for accuracy resulted in additional errors.
 In this case, a true naming facility deficit is less likely.
-Further, if he was not prompted to start again after two consecutive errors, the possibility of an administration or recording issue must be considered.
+Further, if she was not prompted to start again after two consecutive errors, the possibility of an administration or recording issue must be considered.